sayantn/aes/README.md

   target-feature enabled)
 - Software AES => fallback implementation based on Rijmen and Daemen's `optimized` implementation (available on [their website](https://web.archive.org/web/20050828204927/http://www.iaik.tu-graz.ac.at/research/krypto/AES/old/%7Erijmen/rijndael/))
+- Constant-time Software AES => Much slower than Software AES, but is constant-time, which can be important in some scenarios.
+  Enabled by the `constant-time` feature.
+It is worth noting that all the accelerated AES implementations are constant-time, so this only comes into play when no accelerated version is found)

 If you are unsure about the target_feature flags to set, use `target_cpu=native` (if not cross-compiling) in the `RUSTFLAGS` environment variable, and use the `nightly` feature only if you are using a nightly compiler.